-Of all the surfaces in your kitchen, your cook top probably suffers the most spills, splashes, and stains.
+Of all the surfaces in your kitchen, your cooktop probably suffers the most spills, splashes, and stains.
 Keep it looking pristine by spot-cleaning minor mishaps at mealtime and dedicating time each week to perform a more thorough scrubbing.
-A daily wipe-down during your routine kitchen cleaning only requires a quick spritz of cleaner and a swipe with a damp cloth and will prevent food and oils from hardening onto your stove top.
+A daily wipe-down during your routine kitchen cleaning only requires a quick spritz of cleaner and a swipe with a damp cloth.
+This quick routine will prevent food and oils from hardening onto your stove top.
 However, scrubbing your stove top weekly requires a little more work.
-Whether you have a glass cook top, a gas stove, or electric coil burners, we'll show you the best way to rid your cooking surface of any leftover residue and get it in tip-top shape.
+Whether you have a glass cooktop, a gas stove, or electric coil burners, we'll show you the best way to rid your cooking surface of any leftover residue and get it in tip-top shape.

-Electric cook tops have become a popular choice over the years.
+Glass-topped electric stoves have become a popular choice over the years.
 They're smooth, flat, and almost undetectable on a kitchen counter.
 Their safety features have improved, too.
-The latest electric cook tops use induction cooking technology that can boil your water while keeping the cooking surface cool to the touch.
+The latest electric stove tops use induction cooking technology that can boil your water while keeping the cooking surface cool to the touch.

-A big selling point for glass cook tops is that they're easy to clean.
+A big selling point for glass stove tops is that they're easy to clean.
 And when it comes to this hardworking room, easy-to-clean kitchen features are a perk.
-With a flat surface, wiping with a cloth after every meal is barely considered a chore.
+With a flat surface, wiping with a damp cloth after every meal is barely considered a chore.
 (Need a little extra cleaning power?
 Spritz with a little bit of vinegar before wiping.)
 However, grease splatters and bubbling sauce can build up over a few days of cooking.

-If you’re looking for one of the most efficient ways for how to clean a glass stove top with tough stains, pick up a single-edged scraper.
+If you’re looking for one of the most efficient ways for how to clean a glass stove top with tough stains, pick up a single-edged scraper and get to work.
 The scraper lets you target stubborn buildup and hard-to-clean edges and crevices.
-Soak the problem area in a cleaner approved for glass cook tops and let it sit.
+Soak the problem area in a cleaner approved for glass stove tops and let it sit.
 Then, scrape slowly, firmly, and carefully, holding the blade at a low 30- to 40-degree angle.
 Don't press too hard and avoid holding the scraper at a high angle so you don't accidentally crack the glass.
 Then, wipe the glass cook top clean with a clean cloth.

-Gas cook tops continue to be one of the most popular stove options.
+Gas stove tops continue to be one of the most popular stove options.
 They use a real flame that provides responsive, even heating.
-Modern gas cook tops offer a range of burner sizes and shapes, so you can always find the right surface for the job.
-Since your cookware sits atop grates, you can use stoneware or cast iron skillets, which would otherwise scratch a glass cook top.
+Modern gas cooktops offer a range of burner sizes and shapes, so you can always find the right surface for the job.
+Since your cookware sits atop grates, you can use stoneware or cast iron skillets, which would otherwise scratch a glass cooktop.

-Grates make cleaning a gas cook top more difficult.
+Grates make cleaning a gas stove top more difficult.
 Grease, oil, and food particles splatter onto the grates and stay there until the buildup becomes noticeable.
 By then, the sticky residue is stubborn.
-If the manual for your gas cook top says it's okay, you can run the grates in your dishwasher on a regular basis.
+If the manual for your gas stove top says it's okay, you can run the grates in your dishwasher on a regular basis.
 For cooked-on stains, soak the grates in warm, soapy water in the sink.
 A good grease-cutting soap will help to break down the cooked-on gunk.
 Scrub the grates gently.
 If they aren't coated, you can use a gentle scouring pad.
 For coated grates, use a sponge.
 (Remember that handy owner’s manual?
 It should indicate what types of grates you have.)
 If your grates are too large to place in the sink, use a large storage bin.